wPoizon/mass_codec_converter/README.md

 - **wrong_codec_files.txt**: Lists files that do not match the input codec.
 - **error_files.txt**: Logs files that encountered errors during conversion.

+### Notes

+This project was done on Windows 10 and have not been tested on any other operating system.
+I doubt however that it would be that difficult to adapt it for python if someone wants to try!

 ## License
 This project is licensed under the [MIT License](LICENSE).